aausstm/aausstm.github.io/banner-test/README.md

 # README

 ## Description
-Proof of concept that displays an add-to-homescreen banner on android mobile and uses a service-worker that shows an offline-site if disconnected to network.
+Proof of concept to display an add-to-homescreen banner on android mobile.
+Uses a service-worker that shows an offline-site if disconnected to network.

 ### add-to-homescreen-banner